How to Show or Hide Your Campaigns on Specific Pages

 URL Structure

-• Display a campaign only on specific pages, like the checkout page
+• Show a campaign only on specific language pages when using the WordPress Multilingual (WPML) plugin

 • Display a campaign when the URL matches a specific pattern using RegEx